Fmorris825/Fmorris825/README.md

 # Anyways,  HELLO, I'm Fred!
 #### I am a Full Stack Developer

 I am "Interested in Innovation" 💡.
-I am fascinated by technology and inspired by creativity.
-I enjoy developing and creating within code and bringing user interfaces and programs to life!
+I have a passionate fascination with technology and I am inspired by creativity.
+I enjoy developing and creating within code, and bringing user interfaces and programs to life!

 Skills: PYTHON🐍 | DJANGO | BOOTSTRAP 🟪 | CSS ③ | FLEXBOX | HTML ⑤ | REACT ⚛ | JAVASCRIPT 🟨